IceCreamYou/Canvas-Sprite-Animations/README.md

 - **context.clear(fillStyle)**: Clear the canvas (useful for animation).
-- **context.drawLoadedImage(src, x, y, w, h, finished)**: Draw an image onto the canvas, from the cache if possible.
+- **context.drawLoadedImage(src, x, y, w, h, finished)**: Draw an image onto the canvas, including sprites and spritemaps.
+Recommended over Sprite.draw() and SpriteMap.draw() for consistency (since you can use it with normal images too) and recommended over context.draw() for performance (since it loads images from the cache if possible).